ARoble/twitter-clone/README.md

 # About the project

 Wanted to learn react and decided to do a twitter clone for my first project 😅.
-Enjoying it thus far i learnt sooo much throgh this project definetly could refactor my code and anyone is welcome to lol.
-So yeah still working on it hopefully it will be done some 🤞🏾
+Enjoying it thus far i learnt sooo much throgh this project definetly could refactor my code and anyone is welcome to do so lol.
+So yeah still working on it hopefully it will be done soon 🤞🏾

-TechStack
+TechStack \
-[✅]Node.js (express)
+[✅]Node.js (express) \
-[✅]Mongoose
+[✅]Mongoose \
-[✅]React!😊
+[✅]React!😊 \

 # Getting Started with Create React App